Skip To Main Content

 Business owner working on laptop.

-Even though online payments such as ACH, EFTs, and eChecks are on the rise, a report found that almost half of all businesses still rely on paper checks for payments.
+Even though solutions such as ACH, invoice automation, virtual credit cards and eChecks are on the rise, a recent study shows that nearly $9 trillion of commercial payments are still made with paper checks in the United States.

-You might say, if it’s ain’t broke, don’t fix it.
+You might say, if it isn't broke, don't fix it.
 But the problem is that paper wreaks absolute havoc on cash flow.
 Paper checks take time to print, sign, stuff into envelopes, mail, and clear.

-Paper invoices eat up time and resources with similar, labor-intensive processes.
-It takes a while to get paper payments—both AR and AP—from point A to point B (and even longer before they impact your finances.)
+Paper invoices consume time and resources with similar, labor-intensive processes.
+It takes time to get paper payments — both AR and AP — from point A to point B, and even longer before they impact your finances.
 Meanwhile, your cash flow is not improving.

 The solution